Do you know what do you if your pet suddenly collapses?

-If you can't make it to the Institute, you can watch the demonstration live online.
-Please check back here soon for more details.
+If you can't make it to the Institute, you can watch the demonstration live online, just click the button below to be taken to the live feed.

 The event will be co-sponsored by the Baker Institute for Animal Health, the research center that brought you the canine parvo vaccine and the world's first successful litter of puppies born via in vitro fertilization, and the Cornell Feline Health Center, the first organization dedicated solely to improving the lives of cats.
 This is an event for animal lovers of all ages and admission is free.

 In this hands-on demonstration:

 Daniel J. Fletcher, PHD, DVM